AriellaGoldman/FoodFlip/README.md

 Answer#_Username is required.
 Answer#_Time is required.
 Answer#_Votes starts at 0 and increases or decreases and users vote up or down per answer.

+QuestionCategories.html
+This is the Google Visualization Diagram of the categories of questions

+QuestionTags.html
+This is the Google Visualization Diagram for the tags associated with the questions

+raw data
+The raw data is in the "/data" directory.
+Food Flip doesn't utilize raw_data, so it's a really small file.

+screenshots_and_images/
+This directory includes all of the screenshots and images for the project including the header, logo and crowd facing user interface.
+It has screenshots from the data page, groups page, homepage and submissions/questions page.

+src/
+The source folder talks about the details of Wordpress and how we created and structured our website

 QC and Aggregation